cryptopunksnotdead/programming-cryptopunks/06_palette_8bit.md

 Let's generate some freebie punks.

-Let's change the color to black and white or more scientifically known as 8-bit grayscale, that is, 256 shades of gray starting with black (`0x000000`)
+Let's change the color to black & white or more scientifically known as 8-bit grayscale, that is, 256 shades of gray starting with black (`0x000000`)